- The Fiscal

 - What You

-Inflation increases federal revenues as well as spending for certain programs.
-On net, excluding the influence that inflation has on interest rates, the effects on revenues and spending are mostly offsetting.
+The rate at which prices climb has important implications for the federal budget and the nation’s fiscal picture.
+While inflation increases federal revenues as well as spending for certain programs, the effects (excluding the influence that inflation has on interest rates) on the government’s receipts and outlays are mostly offsetting.
 However, rising inflation usually prompts higher interest rates, which in turn boost interest paid on the federal debt and thereby increase annual deficits, making the nation’s fiscal outlook worse.

 Income that is usually subject to taxation, such as wages and profits, generally rises in response to inflation.
 When that income rises, so too does the amount of revenues that the federal government collects from such sources, even though many elements of the U.S. tax system are adjusted or indexed for inflation.

 Not all provisions of the U.S. tax code are tied to inflation, though, namely: